defunctzombie/node-superstack/README.md

 * setInterval
 * setImmediate

-## issues
+## testing

-If you find an instance of async usage that is not properly captured, please open an issue and provide a testcase to reproduce.
+If you find an instance of usage that is not properly captured, please open an issue and provide a testcase to reproduce.

+The usual `npm test` can be run.
+A more rigorous set of tests can be run by running the `runme.sh` script in `test/modules`.
+It will clone a few popular node.js repos and run their test suits with superstack enabled.
+This helps ensure that there are limited side effects.

 ## References